recell0478/Login-Project/README.md

 # Login-Project

 This is a project where I experiment to use MySQL to create a basic login and register web application.
 In this project, I used tail-wind CSS and React for the front end and Express.js and MySQL for the backend.
-It is not fully funcitional but through this project I've learned to create a full-stack application.# Login Project
+It is not fully funcitional but through this project I've learned to create a full-stack application.

 This project is my exploration into building a basic login and registration web application using **MySQL**.
 Through this hands-on experience, I learned how to create a full-stack application while experimenting with key technologies for both the frontend and backend.